crspybits/SMSyncServer/README.md

 * Before running the iOSTests example app, you need to make a few changes to the app to make use of your Google Developer credentials.
 To do make these changes, first launch the iOSTests app by opening Tests.workspace in Xcode.

-* Next, you need to replace the GoogleService-Info.plist file and editing the URL Scheme's in in this Xcode project.
+* Next, you need to replace the `GoogleService-Info.plist` file and edit the URL Scheme's in this Xcode project to match your Google credentials.
 See:
 <https://developers.google.com/identity/sign-in/ios/>

 * Make sure to change the Google **serverClientID** in the AppDelegate of the Xcode project.
 You can also search the code for the string: